lrita/favor_repos/README.md

 * [plaidml/plaidml](https://github.com/plaidml/plaidml) PlaidML is a framework for making deep learning work everywhere.
 * [google/sling](https://github.com/google/sling) SLING is a parser for annotating text with frame semantic annotations.
 It is trained on an annotated corpus using Tensorflow and Dragnn.
 * [sjwhitworth/golearn](https://github.com/sjwhitworth/golearn) (GO) Machine Learning for Go
+* [gorgonia/gorgonia](https://github.com/gorgonia/gorgonia) (GO) Gorgonia is a library that helps facilitate machine learning in Go.

 ## 数据处理
 * [WallarooLabs/wallaroo](https://github.com/WallarooLabs/wallaroo) Ultrafast and elastic data processing